-The funders variable is initiated as a mapping where the key is an address, and the value is a number representing the contribution of each participant.
+The funders variable is initiated as a mapping where the key is a number, and the value is a struct representing the contribution of each participant.
+This struct contains each participant's public address and their respective value contributed to the fund.
 The beneficiary will be the final receiver of the funds once the crowdfunding period is over-as determined by the deadline and timelimit variables.
 The goal variable is the target total contribution of all participants.